AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-usage.md

----
+``---
 uid: communities-usage
 ---

 # View community usage

 The `Usage` tab displays consumption information for the streams created and viewed within the selected community.
-You can view these streams by your usage of them within the community or by other tenant usage.
+You can view these streams by your usage of them within the community or by Community Usage.

 ## To view community usage